 These adult numbers should increase in frequency if you wear glasses or contact lenses, if you have a family history of eye disease, or if you have a chronic disease that can affect your eyes, such as diabetes.

-Eye exams are painless and without side effects.
+Vision tests are painless and without side effects.
 If we need to dilate your pupils so that we can better see the nerves and blood vessels in the back of the eye (to check for glaucoma, diabetic retinopathy, and eye tumors), you will need to have dark sunglasses for driving, as your pupils will be more sensitive to light.
 A recent study from UCLA showed no decline in driving ability despite pupil dilation.
 Still, some people may be more comfortable having someone else drive them home after dilation.